-Research on biological mechanisms often pinpoints genes, proteins, pathways and metabolic changes of significance, which can represent the starting points that can lead to the development of new drugs and healthcare products.
+We collaborate with the pharmaceutical industry in the very early, pre-competitive stage of research.
+Work on biological mechanisms often pinpoints genes, proteins, pathways and metabolic changes which are clinically significant.
+These can be the starting points for new drugs and healthcare products.

 Open science partnerships

-The Crick has two such partnerships: with GSK and with AstraZeneca.
-These combine the Crick’s strength in discovery science with the drug firms’ expertise in developing new medicines.
-The partnerships often see Crick researchers and industrial scientists working together on the same projects.
+Our partnerships combine the Crick’s strength in discovery science with drug firms’ expertise in developing new medicines.